CarnegieLearningWeb/upgrade-agent/docs/graph-structure.md

 - Action confirmation: Shows what will be done before doing it
 - Risk awareness: Warns about irreversible actions
 - User control: Allows modification or cancellation
+- **Multi-step confirmation**: For complex workflows, confirms the overall plan

 **Why essential**: Safety and user trust.
 Never execute potentially impactful actions without explicit confirmation.